JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/01-Childlike-Components/11-All--With-Halogen-Types.md

 In the first, one could write out the full record each time one defines a new component, and use "non-functional" values for the parts that aren't desired.
 However, this approach adds "noise" to the code.
 It's harder to see the developer's intent.

-In the second, one copies a record that uses "non-funcitonal" values for each label and then overwrites the parts that are desired with "functional" values.
+In the second, one copies a record that uses "non-functional" values for each label and then overwrites the parts that are desired with "functional" values.
 This highlights the developer's intent at a minimal cost.

 To accomplish this second approach, we use `H.defaultEval` and record-overwriting syntax
 ```purescript